Julia for Statistics - a tutorial

 Before the tutorial

-• Download the Project.toml and Manifest.toml files and place them in your directory of choice.
+• Download the Manifest.toml file and place it in your directory of choice.
+This file list all packages and their dependencies with the same version used in the tutorial.

 • Start Julia by typing julia in the terminal.